Civlo85/gsmHat/REAMDE.md

-# gsmHat - A non-blocking software to use the Waveshare GSM/GPRS/GNSS HAT for Raspberry Pi with Python
+# gsmHat - Waveshare GSM/GPRS/GNSS HAT for Raspberry Pi with Python

 With gsmHat, you can easily use the functionality of the Waveshare GSM/GPRS/GNSS HAT for Raspberry Pi ([Link to HAT](https://www.waveshare.com/gsm-gprs-gnss-hat.htm)).
 On this module a SIM868 Controller is doing the job too connect your Raspberry Pi with the world just by using a sim card.